python/devguide/devcycle.rst

 ----

 After a first beta release is published, no new features are accepted.
-Only bug fixes can now be committed.
+Only bug fixes and improvements to documentation and tests can now be committed.
 This is when core developers should concentrate on the task of fixing regressions and other new issues filed by users who have downloaded the alpha and beta releases.

 Being in beta can be viewed much like being in RC_ but without the extra overhead of needing commit reviews.